Skip to Content

 • Severe bleeding after a tooth extraction

 If you’ve had these problems in the past, then your long periods may be due to abnormal clotting.
+See more on CDC – bleeding disorders in women.
+CDC+1

 7. Use of intrauterine devices (IUDs)

-If you experience prolonged periods after inserting an IUD, which is a contraceptive to prevent pregnancy, then it may be the cause.
 Should I worry about it?
-Not yet.
+Not yet, if it is mild and you feel well.
 Prolonged periods after IUDs are common in the first few months of inserting it.
-If it gets persistent with really heavy bleeding, then you should let your doctor know.
+If it gets persistent with really heavy bleeding or you feel dizzy or weak, then you should let your doctor know.

 My period won’t stop (Common questions)